 There is a lot more to see in a random scoop of sand than you might expect.
-On a recent trip to the Monterey peninsula (California) I collected sand from a tide pool at the north end of Asilomar State Beach and then looked at it under a stereo microscope outfitted with the NIGHTSEA Stereo Microscope Fluorescence Adapter with Royal Blue excitation.
+On a trip to the Monterey peninsula (California) I collected sand from a tide pool at the north end of Asilomar State Beach and then looked at it under a stereo microscope outfitted with the NIGHTSEA Stereo Microscope Fluorescence Adapter with Royal Blue excitation.
 It is remarkable how much more there is to see in fluorescence!

 (Click on any image for larger version)